yuezhao/qmeta/README.rst

 Requirements
 ------------
+QMeta relies on the Qitty library, which is a toolkit to enhance the Qt library.
+You can find this project at http://github.com/ollix/qitty.

-Because QMeta is a library for Qt, you need the Qt library installed in order to use it.
+Because QMeta is a library for Qt, you also need the Qt library installed in order to use it.
 Further, QMeta uses qmake (part of Qt) to build itself, so you may need to know how it works.

 Getting the Source
 ------------------